mablanco/docker-osmedeus/README.md

     $ docker exec -it osmedeus ./osmedeus.py --client -t example.com

 Once you launch the first analysis, a password for the Web UI will be automatically generated, stored in the `core/config.conf` file inside the container.
-You can now access the Web UI with a web browser at port 5000.
+You can now access the Web UI with a web browser at port 5000 using HTTPS.
+Remember that the certificate is self generated, so you will have to instruct your web browser to accept it.